Call for Papers

 • 20-minute presentation followed by 10 minutes of discussion

-• Congress documentation in Englisch: a 1-page summary, the manuscript of 12–15 pages approx. 20 presentation slides
+• Submission of the congress documentation in English: a 1-page summary, the manuscript of 10–15 pages, approx. 20 presentation slides

 • Language of the lecture: German or English